The collegewide doctor of philosophy degree in the College of Communication & Information Sciences is designed to:

 Media Processes and Effects Concentration

-Students in this concentration must select CIS 603 Quantitative Research Methods and CIS 604 Mass Communication Theory in their program core and then complete the following 12 hours of coursework:
+Students in this concentration must select CIS 603 Quantitative Research Methods and CIS 604 Mass Communication Theory and complete the following course list:

 ---|---|---|